luci/recipes-py/README.recipes.md

 Args:
-  name (str): The name of the step. tasks ((list(str|TaskRequestMetadata)): A list of ids or metadata objects
+  name (str): The name of the step. tasks (Iterable(str|TaskRequestMetadata)): A list of ids or metadata
-    corresponding to tasks to wait output_dir (Path|None): Where to download the tasks' isolated outputs.
+    objects corresponding to tasks to wait output_dir (Path|None): Where to download the tasks' isolated outputs.
 If set to None, they will not be downloaded; else, a given task's outputs will be downloaded to output_dir/<task id>/.